ICCA Panel of Experts to Develop a Paris Agreement Conciliation Annex

 - Judith Levine: Independent Arbitrator, Levine Arbitration;

-- Phoebe Okowa: Professor of Public International Law, Queen Mary University of London;
+- Phoebe Okowa: Professor of Public International Law, Queen Mary University of London, Member of the UN International Law Commission;

 - Justice Brian John Preston: Chief Judge, Land and Environment Court in New South Wales;